EoS-FM: Can an Ensemble of Specialist Models act as a Generalist Feature Extractor?: Introduction

 \section{Introduction}

 The idea of building a foundation model for remote sensing is an appealing goal to pursue.
 A single model capable of handling different tasks with far fewer labels than a specialized model would be a huge benefit to the community.
-In recent years, the Earth Observation (EO) research community has put strong effort into developing such models, mainly through the use of upscaling techniques~\cite{chaBillionscaleFoundationModel2024,guoSkySenseMultiModalRemote2024,diasOReoleFMSuccessesChallenges2024}.
+In recent years, the Earth Observation (EO) research community has put strong effort into developing such models, mainly through the use of upscaling techniques~\cite{chaBillionscaleFoundationModel2024, guoSkySenseMultiModalRemote2024,diasOReoleFMSuccessesChallenges2024}.
 This approach has already shown success in several areas of Deep Learning and Computer Vision, helping models learn more general and robust features by scaling up both model size and dataset size.

-However, while upscaling improves the state of the art, it is not an efficient or sustainable strategy.
-The massive computational resources and energy consumption required to train these models raise serious concerns about their accessibility, reproducibility, and environmental impact.
-The carbon footprint associated with training multi-billion-parameter models can rival that of entire research institutions, and their maintenance and fine-tuning remain out of reach for many academic or operational EO actors.
-Moreover, their size hampers deployment on edge devices and low-resource settings, which are critical for real-world applications such as disaster response, agriculture, and climate monitoring.
+However, while upscaling improves the state of the art, the massive computational cost, energy consumption, and carbon footprint of training multi-billion-parameter models raise serious concerns about accessibility, reproducibility, and environmental impact.
+Their maintenance and deployment remain out of reach for many academic or operational EO actors, and their size hampers use on edge devices critical for disaster response, agriculture, and climate monitoring.